 Our Process

 From the beginning, Idahound’s primary values have been canine health and environmental sustainability.
 To compassionately feed our dogs the healthiest foods, but not care for the earth is illogical.
 Food production is what connects humanity most intimately to nature and the soils that sustain us all.
-In the descriptions that follow, you’ll learn just how Idahound goes about ethically sourcing ingredients, minimizing waste, and supporting local farmers and ranchers, all while making fresh and healthy products that will make your hound drool.
+In the descriptions that follow, you’ll learn just how Idahound goes about ethically sourcing ingredients, processing animals, minimizing waste, all while making fresh and healthy products that will make your hound drool.

 "We like to consider it a 'farm to bowl' menu, fresher than anything produced by larger manufacturers."

-Idahound’s ewes are also the source of its dried treats.
-Rendered alongside the other products, our Lamb Crisps, Ewe Chews, and Lung Bites are dehydrated in a nearby room and packaged by hand.
-For Idahound’s Cattle Crisps, Moo Chews, Beef Bites, and Snake River Slivers, we source fresh, grass-fed cows from Prescott Land & Livestock, a family-owned ranch in Jerome, Idaho, which is committed to sustainable ranching practices.
+Idahound's renders our single-ingredient treats from the same animals that constiute other raw products.
+Our Crisps, Chews, and Bites, Slivers, and other snacks are sliced, dehydrated, packaged by hand.
 In addition we source supplemental “offal,” or organ meats, from a nearby custom slaughterhouse, who processes local grass-fed beef.
 These highly nutritious parts are often difficult to move into human channels, especially for small producers.
 As with our cull ewes, Idahound’s offal purchases create a novel revenue stream for the ranchers involved.

 To nutritionally balance our raw diets, Idahound’s recipes also include organic carrots, squash, and apples.
 While we're not able to source these ingredients exclusively in Idaho, we don't import any produce and the vast majority of our purchase come from organic farms in Utah and the Northwest.